Branch predictor: Overriding branch prediction

 The trade-off between fast branch prediction and good branch prediction is sometimes dealt with by having two branch predictors.
 The first branch predictor is fast and simple.
-The second branch predictor, which is slower, more complicated, and with bigger tables, will override a possibly wrong prediction made by the first predictor.
+The second branch predictor, which is slower, more complex, and with bigger tables, will override a possibly wrong prediction made by the first predictor.

 The Alpha 21264 and Alpha EV8 microprocessors used a fast single-cycle next-line predictor to handle the branch target recurrence and provide a simple and fast branch prediction.
 Because the next-line predictor is so inaccurate, and the branch resolution recurrence takes so long, both cores have two-cycle secondary branch predictors that can override the prediction of the next-line predictor at the cost of a single lost fetch cycle.

 The Intel Core i7 has two branch target buffers and possibly two or more branch predictors.

 Neural branch prediction

-Machine learning for branch prediction using LVQ and multi-layer perceptrons, called "neural branch prediction", was proposed by Lucian Vintan (Lucian Blaga University of Sibiu).
+Machine learning for branch prediction using LVQ and multilayer perceptrons, called "neural branch prediction", was proposed by Lucian Vintan (Lucian Blaga University of Sibiu).

 One year later he developed the perceptron branch predictor.

 The neural branch predictor research was developed much further by Daniel Jimenez.

 In 2001, the first perceptron predictor was presented that was feasible to implement in hardware.
 The first commercial implementation of a perceptron branch predictor was in AMD's Piledriver microarchitecture.

 The main advantage of the neural predictor is its ability to exploit long histories while requiring only linear resource growth.
 Classical predictors require exponential resource growth.
 Jimenez reports a global improvement of 5.7% over a McFarling-style hybrid predictor.
 He also used a gshare/perceptron overriding hybrid predictors.

 The main disadvantage of the perceptron predictor is its high latency.
 Even after taking advantage of high-speed arithmetic tricks, the computation latency is relatively high compared to the clock period of many modern microarchitectures.
 In order to reduce the prediction latency, Jimenez proposed in 2003 the fast-path neural predictor, where the perceptron predictor chooses its weights according to the current branch's path, rather than according to the branch's PC.
 Many other researchers developed this concept (A. Seznec, M. Monchiero, D. Tarjan & K. Skadron, V. Desmet, Akkary et al., K. Aasaraai, Michael Black, etc.).

 Most of the state-of-the-art branch predictors are using a perceptron predictor (see Intel's "Championship Branch Prediction Competition").
 Intel already implements this idea in one of the IA-64's simulators (2003).

-The AMD Ryzen multi-core processor's Infinity Fabric and the Samsung Exynos processor include a perceptron-based neural branch predictor.
+The AMD Ryzen multi-core processor's Infinity Fabric and the Samsung Exynos processors include perceptron-based neural branch predictors.